-Increased future employment, generated by resident and employee spending, ultimately results in physical development of space to accommodate those employees.
+Increased future employment generated by resident and employee spending ultimately results in physical development of space to accommodate those employees.
 It is the characteristics of this physical space and its specific location that will determine the type and magnitude of environmental impacts of the additional economic activity.
 Although the economic effect can be estimated, the actual environmental implications of this type of economic growth are too speculative to predict or evaluate, because they can be spread throughout the Sacramento metropolitan region and beyond.

-The Proposed Action, or any one of the alternatives, would also stimulate economic activity while the construction of the residential subdivisions is underway.
-Construction activities would generate short-term construction jobs in the area; as well as additional jobs and income from the purchase of building materials and equipment, and other spending associated with construction.
+The Proposed Action would also stimulate economic activity while the construction of the residential subdivisions is underway.
+Construction activities would generate short-term construction jobs in the area as well as additional jobs and income from the purchase of building materials and equipment and other spending associated with construction.

-5.6 ENERGY REQUIREMENTS AND CONSERVATION POTENTIAL
+4.6 ENERGY REQUIREMENTS AND CONSERVATION POTENTIAL

-Construction and operation of the Proposed Action would result in an increase in energy demand above existing conditions.
-Energy would be required to build and maintain commercial, residential, and other uses proposed under the Proposed Action.
+Construction and operation of the Proposed Action would result in an increase in energy demand over existing conditions.
+Energy would be required to build and maintain commercial, residential, and other uses proposed under the Specific Plan.
 Short-term energy usage would be from construction vehicles and equipment used to grade and construct residential and commercial developments.
-Long-term energy usage would be mostly from energy to power the homes and businesses, and fuel for vehicles traveling to and from the development site.
+Long-term energy usage would be mostly from energy to power the homes and businesses and fuel for vehicles traveling to and from the development site.
 All new buildings that are constructed under the Proposed Action would be subject to Title 24 of the California Code of Regulations, which establishes energy efficiency standards for new development in the state.

-Demand for electricity and natural gas is evaluated in Section 3.15, Utilities and Service Systems, Impact UTIL-6.
+Demand for electricity and natural gas is evaluated in Impact UTIL-6, in Section 3.15, Utilities and Service Systems.
+In addition, the proposed Mitigation Measure GHG-2 would require the implementation of energy efficiency and conservation strategies.

-5.7 COMPLIANCE WITH OTHER ENVIRONMENTAL LAWS AND REGULATIONS
+4.7 COMPLIANCE WITH OTHER ENVIRONMENTAL LAWS AND REGULATIONS

-5.7.1 Federal
+4.7.1 Federal